ppj/sluggit/README.md

 3. Run `bundle exec rake db:migrate` to add the column

+4. Add the line `require 'slugable'` to application.rb to enable inclusion in any model

-4. Add the following code to the model class which you want to slugify:
+5. Add the following code to the model class which you want to slugify:

 ``` ruby
 include Slugable